fbpx

 Contact

-On our Contact Us page, you’ll find all the information to contact The Ivors Academy by phone, email or post.
+On our Contact Us page, you’ll find all the details to contact us by email, phone or post.

 If you have questions about joining please contact our membership team: membership@ivorsacademy.com